Keyboard shortcuts

 Stable session counts

 The “PRECC: N fixes” segment counts events since the persisted session start, written to ~/.local/share/precc/sessions/<session_id>.start on the first statusline refresh of each session.
-This makes the count monotonic — it cannot drop mid-session even if cost.total_duration_ms is missing on a particular refresh (which would otherwise collapse the window to “since now” and silently drop nearly all events).
+This makes the count monotonic — it cannot drop mid-session even if cost.total_duration_ms is missing on a particular refresh.

 Auto-refreshed lifetime snapshot